To be eligible for Blind Pension (BP), claimants must be:

 - Individuals receiving Social Security Disability Insurance (SSDI), and

-Refer to Section 0110.020.00 for a complete list of acceptable documents to use as verification.
+Refer to section 1805.020.15 Documentation and Verification of Alien or Immigrant Status and 1805.020.05.05 Documents to Verify Citizenship in the Family MO HealthNet (MAGI) Manual for a complete list of acceptable documents to use as verification.
 These are the same documents used to verify citizenship for all MO HealthNet programs.